Petroleum Land Management

-2015-2016 Class Schedule - All courses begin on the first day of the month.
+- All classes begin on the first day of the month.

 Introduction to Petroleum Land Management

-This introductory class to petroleum land management takes a methodical approach in laying the foundational principles for oil and gas land management.
+Introduction to Petroleum Land Management class takes a methodical approach to the fundamental principles for oil and gas land management.
 Topics include: a general introduction to the oil and gas lease, mineral and royalty ownership, calculating net mineral interests; gross working interests (GWI), net revenue interests (NRI), royalty interests (RI), overriding royalty interests (ORRI), and unit calculations; mineral, surface, and royalty rights; rules for transferring title; legal descriptions; farmouts; pooling, unleased owners; and non-consent/payout issues.

 Understanding property and mineral ownership and the transferring of title is critical for all those working in petroleum land management.
 This course takes an in-depth and thorough look at the subject, studying land and mineral ownership in the United States, differing types of property ownership, the rules surrounding mineral and royalty ownership, the rules for conveying property, varying types of conveyances, testate and intestate succession, the many types of title transfers that result from court actions, curing land titles and the laws governing oil and gas ownership and development.